AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 aggregate numerical calculation can only be applied to a list of numbers.

-## Adobe Sign
+## Acrobat Sign

-Adobe Sign text tags can be placed anywhere within the contents of the document template.
+Acrobat Sign text tags can be placed anywhere within the contents of the document template.

-These tags are converted into Adobe Sign form fields when the final document is sent for a signature using Adobe Sign.
+These tags are converted into Acrobat Sign form fields when the final document is sent for a signature using Acrobat Sign.

 <InlineAlert slots="text"/>

-Please visit [Adobe Sign Text Tag Guide](https://helpx.adobe.com/in/sign/using/text-tag.html) to learn about different Adobe Sign text tags.
+Please visit [Acrobat Sign Text Tag Guide](https://helpx.adobe.com/in/sign/using/text-tag.html) to learn about different Acrobat Sign text tags.